justinjm/gcp-bigquery-row-level-access/README.md

 ## Invoke remote function from BigQuery

-Finally, use the Remote Function in a SQL query from the BigQuery [`INFORMATION_SCHEMA`](https://cloud.google.com/bigquery/docs/information-schema-tables):
+Finally, use the Remote Function in a SQL query from the BigQuery [`INFORMATION_SCHEMA.TABLES` view](https://cloud.google.com/bigquery/docs/information-schema-tables):

 ```sql
 SELECT